HugoWALTER/EpiLights/README.md

 The JSON folder will contain:
 - Call to the Epitech API

-The Light folder will contain:
+The Manager folder will contain:

 - Each connection associed to the light and the room.

-## License

-This project is the property of EPITECH.
+The config.js file will contain:

+- Variable for your autolog
+- Naming of the rooms in Epitech Nantes